-The assets of the Authority exceeded its liabilities at the close of the fiscal year by \$6,553,122 (Net Position).
-A component of this balance represents \$1,275,265 of net investment in capital assets; however, the remainder of Net Position consists of unrestricted Net Position of \$5,227,857.
+The assets of the Authority exceeded its liabilities at the close of the fiscal year by \$6,732,877 (Net Position).
+A component of this balance represents \$1,155,359 of investment in capital assets; however, the remainder of Net Position consists of unrestricted Net Position of \$5,577,518.
 Unrestricted Net Position represents the amount normally used to meet the Authority's ongoing obligations.

-Changes in Net Position - The Authority's total Net Position increased by \$352,803 in fiscal year 2017 that was the result of the Authority's efforts to reduce expenses and increase revenues.
+Changes in Net Position - The Authority's total Net Position increased by \$179,755 in fiscal year 2018 that was the result of the Authority's efforts to reduce expenses and increase revenues.

-By the end of the fiscal year, the Authority's total assets increased by \$302,982.
-Current asset categories that experienced increases during the year include Cash and Cash Equivalent of \$581,352, and Taxes Receivable of \$59,753.
-The Accounts Receivable category decreased by \$192,214.
+By the end of the fiscal year, the Authority's total assets decreased by \$86,627.
+Current asset categories that experienced increases during the year include Interest Receivable of \$7,729, and Prepaid Expenses of \$689,911.
+Current asset categories that experienced decreases during the year include Cash and cash equivalents of 484,483, Taxes Receivable of \$99,083 and the Accounts Receivable category of \$80,795.

-The Authority's total liabilities sustained a moderate decrease of \$49,821 during the fiscal year primarily due to a decrease in accounts payable.
+The Authority's total liabilities sustained a decrease of \$266,382 during the fiscal year primarily due to a decrease in accounts payable.